-E-Commerce will grow by far the most in Asia in the coming decade where China will lead the way, backed by ASEAN.
+eCommerce will grow by far the most in Asia in the coming decades where China will lead the way, backed by ASEAN.
 Numerous foreign companies are aware of this and want a piece of these lucrative markets.

-Yet, before you go into detailed planning, it’s important that you understand the requirements, costs, and opportunities for each country or region.
+Before you go into detailed planning, it’s important that you understand the requirements, costs, and opportunities for each country or region. eCommerce platforms often have different requirements and focus on different product types.

 Today, you’ll learn about the differences between the biggest E-Commerce website in ASEAN, Lazada, and one of the biggest cross-border websites in China, Tmall Global.